15 Top-Rated Attractions & Things to Do in Cocoa Beach, FL

 Not to say that there aren't a few manmade sightseeing opportunities here, though.
 Scratch the surface, and you'll find evidence of the early pioneers, along with a variety of modern attractions for all ages to enjoy.

 Cocoa and Cocoa Beach are ideal places to relieve the stresses of modern-day life, to unwind and savor their cultural, historical, technological, and culinary surprises.
-You can take a cruise, see where modern pioneers fly into the heavens, peer into the galaxies, visit a historic pioneer village, get up-close-and-personal with the local wildlife, and tee off at some of the greatest golf clubs in Florida.
-When you're done, relax at one of the best resorts in Cocoa Beach.
+You can take a cruise, see where modern pioneers fly into the heavens, peer into the galaxies, visit a historic pioneer village, get up close and personal with the local wildlife, and tee off at some of the greatest golf clubs in Florida.
+And when you're done, you can relax at one of the best resorts in Cocoa Beach.

 Whatever your preference, you'll see there's no end of fun things to do in Cocoa Beach.

 See also: Where to Stay in Cocoa Beach